Skopje: Ottoman period

 In the 1467/68 and 1568/69 defter, Skopje had a majority Muslim population.
 The 1467/68 defter recorded 33 Muslim town quarters with 637 houses whereas the Christians had 11 quarters with 277 houses.
 In 1568/69 there were 57 Muslim quarters and only 9 Christian.

 Around 1529, the Christians of Skopje were mostly non-converted Slavs and Albanians, but also Ragusan and Armenian tradesmen.
 Mustafa Pasha Mosque, built in 1492, is reputed to be "one of the most resplendent sacral Islamic buildings in the Balkans."
 In 1535 all churches were demolished by decree of the Ottoman governor.
 In 1555, the city was hit by another severe earthquake, collapsing much of the city.
-The Old Bazaar of Skopje, the columns of the Stone Bridge, and the murals in the upper parts of the Church of Saint Panteleimon, Gorno Nerezi were all severely damaged.
+The Old Bazaar of Skopje, the columns of the Stone Bridge, and the murals in the upper parts of the Church of St. Panteleimon, Gorno Nerezi were all severely damaged.
 Some modern sources estimate this earthquake to have been a Category XII (Extreme) on the Modified Mercalli intensity scale, although others believe this is an overestimate.

 In 1623–1624, Pjeter Mazreku, a Roman Catholic prelate, reported the town was inhabited by "Turks (Muslims), the majority of them being Albanians, the rest are of Asiatic origin", Mazreku further wrote, "there are also Jews, Serbs and some Greeks in the town".
-In the Ottoman period, Turk was used within Christian writings as a name for a Muslim or for Islamised Albanians.
+In the Ottoman period, Turks was used by Christian sources as a term for all Muslims, regardless of ethnic background.
 Sources from the years of 1689–1690 considered the town of Shkupi (Skopje) during those periods as part of Albania.

 Until the 17th century, Skopje experienced a long golden age.
 Around 1650, the number of inhabitants in Skopje was between 30,000 and 60,000, and the city contained more than 10,000 houses.
 It was then one of the only big cities on the territory of future Yugoslavia, together with Belgrade and Sarajevo.
 At that time, Dubrovnik, which was a busy harbour, did not even have 7,000 inhabitants.
 The city severely suffered from the Great Turkish War at the end of the 17th century and consequently experienced recession until the 19th century.
 In 1689, the Habsburgs seized Skopje which was already weakened by a cholera epidemic.
 The same day, general Silvio Piccolomini began the Skopje fire of 1689, attempting to end the epidemic.
 It is however possible that he wanted to avenge damages that the Ottomans caused in the Battle of Vienna in 1683.
 Skopje burned for two days but the general himself perished of the plague and his leaderless army was routed.
 The Austrian presence in Macedonia motivated Slav uprisings.
 Nevertheless, the Austrians left the country within the year and the Hajduks, the leaders of the uprisings, had to follow them in their retreat north of the Balkans.
 Some were arrested by the Ottomans, such as Petar Karposh, who was impaled on Skopje's Stone Bridge.